Group Therapy Techniques

 Why would a person choose group therapy over individual therapy?

-Choosing group therapy over individual therapy can be motivated by several factors, highlighted by the unique benefits of group discussions.
+Several factors can motivate choosing group treatment or therapy over individual therapy, highlighted by the unique benefits of group discussions.
 Group therapy sessions facilitate group discussions that can lead to shared insights and a deeper understanding of one's issues through the lens of others' experiences.
 Therapy groups provide a sense of belonging and community, making individuals realize they are not alone in their struggles.

 What are the benefits of group therapy?